DPGAlliance/publicgoods-candidates/README.md

 # Candidates for Digital Public Goods

 This repository is used to manage the process of adding candidates for consideration as [Digital Global Public Goods](https://digitalpublicgoods.net/public-goods/).
+This is one of four interconnected repositories; refer to the [publicgoods-website](https://github.com/unicef/publicgoods-website) for an overview.

 ## How to submit a new candidate for a Digital Public Good